hanniedong/damn-algorithms/README.md

 # good-algorithms-maad-data-structures

-An algorithms and data structures workshop in JavaScript ES6 inspired by Kendrick Lamar's album 'good kid, m.A.A.d city'
+An algorithms and data structures course in ES6 inspired by Kendrick Lamar's album 'good kid, m.A.A.d city'

 ## configuration

 install yarn globally

 `brew install yarn` or `npm i -g yarn`